ericfortis/final-cut-pro-scene-detect/README.md

 sensitivity while ignoring false positives.
 Those options have no effect on the processing speed.

-After the project is loaded in Final Cut you can delete the exported `.fcpxml` file.
+You can delete the exported `.fcpxml` after the project is loaded in Final Cut.

 <br>